Byzantine

 Literature

 This pair of earrings are a fine example of Byzantine openwork jewellery.
 Openwork jewellery is decorated with elaborate patterns in gold filigree, granulation, and wire on sheets of gold.
-These earrings may have been an engagement or a wedding gift intended to ward off the evil eye.
+The peacocks are specifically Christian motif, symbolising paradise, renewal, and spring.
 For a discussion of the type, see L. Wamser et al., Die Welt von Byzanz - Europas Östliches Erbe, Munich, 2004, pp. 320-323; cat. nos.
 607-609.
 For a similar example with peacocks see, Dumbarton Oaks, Washington, D.C.
-BZ.1952.13.1–2 (currently on loan to The Metropolitan Museum of Art, New York).1
+BZ.1952.13.1–2 (currently on loan to The Metropolitan Museum of Art, New York).